salesforcecli/plugin-org/messages/create.sandbox.md

 There are two ways to create a sandbox org: specify a definition file that contains the sandbox options or use the --name and --license-type flags to specify the two required options.
 If you want to set an option other than name or license type, such as apexClassId, you must use a definition file.

 You can also use this command to clone an existing sandbox.
-Use the --clone flag to specify the existing sandbox name and the --name flag to the name of the new sandbox.
+Use the --source-sandbox-name flag to specify the existing sandbox name and the --name flag to the name of the new sandbox.

 # examples